 - If disclosure of the information is prohibited by law, disclosure will not be authorised even if the requesting agency has a discretionary power to request it.

 - A use or disclosure is not authorised by law simply because there is no law prohibiting it.

 Implied legal authority

 Generally, the use or disclosure of personal information must be done under an express authority, such as a section, part or chapter of an Act.
 There are, however, some circumstances in which the lawful authority may be implied rather than express.

 Where it is impossible to perform a function or activity required or authorised by an Act without using or disclosing personal information, the use or disclosure will be impliedly authorised by law.

 For example, where an agency has a legal obligation to report the full details of a benefit scheme it administers to an oversight body, there is an implied legal authority to disclose personal information of individuals who have received the benefit, as it is impossible to report as legally required without doing so.

 Only so far as is necessary

-Care must be taken when relying on these IPPs only to use or disclose personal information that is necessary to meet the obligation or authorisation.
-Personal information used or disclosed in excess of this will not be authorised under these IPPs.
+Care must be taken when relying on these exceptions to only use or disclose as much personal information as is necessary to meet the obligation or authorisation.
+Personal information used or disclosed in excess of this will not be authorised.